James4Ever0/notes/The Hack (Get password and tests).md

 to get all site links with proper titles, we need to use playwright.

-nessus scanner has that 16 ips limitation, we need to crack it first.
+nessus scanner has that 16 ips limitation, we need to crack/patch it first.

 to master kali linux, recommend to scrape kali_tools and tutorialspoint for kali, or just simply using manpage.